dockstore/dockstore-ui2/src/app/shared/angular2-highlight-js/readme.md

 Note:
 In order to use the line number feature plug-in (highlightjs-line-numbers.js), we needed to embed angular2-highlight-js into our local repo.
 Please note that the file "highlight-js.service.js" has been modified.
-More specifically, line 11 was originally using highlightBlock instead of lineNumbersBlock.
+More specifically, lineNumbersBlock was added after highlightBlock.
 #### Original:
 ```javascript
 hljs.highlightBlock(codeBlock);